-- A. A right to and a responsibility for having a creative educational opportunity; - B. A right to and a responsibility for having the highest quality practitioner-teacher; - C. A right to and a responsibility for achieving input into curriculum planning; - D. A right to and a responsibility for achieving self-directed learning; - E. A right to and a responsibility for achieving equal participation in all areas of clinical practice; and, - F. A right to and a responsibility for participating in interdisciplinary activities. - G. A right to and a responsibility for ensuring peer review and self-evaluation through due process.
+- A. A right to and a responsibility for having a creative educational opportunity. - B. A right to and a responsibility for having the highest quality practitioner-teacher. - C. A right to and a responsibility for achieving input into curriculum planning. - D. A right to and a responsibility for achieving self-directed learning. - E. A right to and a responsibility for achieving equal participation in all areas of clinical practice. - F. A right to and a responsibility for participating in interdisciplinary activities.

+Students have a right to due process:

+A. A right to and a responsibility for ensuring peer review and self-evaluation through due process.